 Subverted in Spider-Man: Web of Shadows.
 During the battle with Black Cat, Spidey takes a metareferencial jab at his movies when encountering a Kingpin Tech Flyer for the first time: "Green Goblin is so 7 years ago!
 The kids are into guys like Venom and Sandman now!"
 The kids probably aren't liking Venom some time later in the game after he resurfaced with his symbiote army that turned New York into a deserted city, almost devoid of human activity (which is far more than what he did in Spider-Man 3).
 The catch?
 The player was well aware of that, for this would have been a straight example if the game didn't start In Medias Res.

-Plants Vs Zombies, which came out in May 2009, featured a zombie version of Michael Jackson, complete with Thriller-style backup dancers.
+Plants vs. Zombies, which came out in May 2009, featured a zombie version of Michael Jackson, complete with "Thriller"-style backup dancers.
 Six weeks after the game's release, Michael Jackson died suddenly from cardiac arrest.
-Needless to say, the dancing zombie has been turned into a Disco Stu in a patch.
+Needless to say, the dancing zombie has been turned into a Disco Dan in a patch.